Nithin9741/counter-Design-and-Verification/README.md

 • Datain
  ❖ When Load is high, Counter can be loaded with the initial value dat in, which sets the starting point for counting.
-• Dataout
+• Dataout/n

-❖ Strategies:
+❖ Strategies:/n

-• Reset
+• Reset/n
- ❖ Reset should be distributed such that low value should occur number of times than high.
- ❖ Reference Model: if reset is “1” then output variable made equal to “0”.
+ ❖ Reset should be distributed such that low value should occur number of times than high./n ❖ Reference Model: if reset is “1” then output variable made equal to “0”./n
-• Load
+• Load/n
- ❖ Load should be distributed such that low value should occur number of times than high.
- ❖ Reference Model: If the Load is high output variable should be datain.
+ ❖ Load should be distributed such that low value should occur number of times than high./n ❖ Reference Model: If the Load is high output variable should be datain./n
-• Mode
+• Mode/n
- ❖ Mode can be equally distributed.
+ ❖ Mode can be equally distributed./n

  ❖ Reference Model: